runekn/vs_rkn_crafting/README.md

 ## Known issues

-This mod is untested in true multiplayer environment.
+* This mod is untested in true multiplayer environment.
+* Some recipes have the same name and are indistinguishable in the recipe selection.

 ## Changelog